Semiclassical limit of Liouville Field Theory: Introduction

-in the background metric $\hat{g}$ ($\partial^{\hat{g}}$, $R_{\hat{g}}$ and $\lambda_{\hat{g}}$ stand for the gradient, curvature and volume form of the metric $\hat{g}$) with $Q=\frac{\gamma}{2}+\frac{2}{\gamma}$ and $\gamma\in ]0,2]$.
-This is a model describing random surfaces or metrics.
-Informally, the probability to observe a surface in $D\varphi$ is proportional to $e^{-S_L(\varphi)}D\varphi$ where $D\varphi$ stands for the "uniform measure" on surfaces.
-To give a rigorous meaning to this definition we have to interpret the term as the law of the centered Free Field (see \cite{dubedat}).
-Therefore, you replace the Brownian motion in \eqref{beginning} by a shifted Free Field $\varphi$ and the nonlinear functional $F$ in \eqref{beginning} is the integrated exponential of this Free Field
+To give a rigorous meaning to the definition \eqref{actiondefolieetbut} has been carried out in \cite{DKRV} in the case of the Riemann sphere.
+We will restrict here to a simpler situation.
+We will consider the flat unit disk and impose Dirichlet boundary conditions, in which case the path integral \eqref{path} with action \eqref{actiondefolieetbut} is also known as Hoegh-Krohn model \cite{Hoegh}.
+In that case, we have to interpret the term as the law of the centered Gaussian Free Field with Dirichlet boundary condition (GFF for short, see \cite{dubedat}).
+Therefore, we replace the Brownian motion in \eqref{beginning} by a shifted GFF $\varphi$ and the nonlinear functional $F$ in \eqref{beginning} is the integrated exponential of this GFF

-Such an exponential, also called Liouville measure, is nothing but a Gaussian multiplicative chaos in $2d$.
+Such an exponential, also called Liouville interaction term, is nothing but a Gaussian multiplicative chaos in $2d$.
 Recall that the theory of Gaussian multiplicative chaos, founded in 1985 by Kahane \cite{cf:Kah}, enables to make sense of the exponential of the GFF though the exponential is not defined on the abstract functional space the GFF lives on.
-Our main motivation for considering this framework is to compute the semiclassical limit of $2d$-Liouville Quantum Field Theory and establish a large deviation principle.
+Our main motivation for considering this framework is to compute the semiclassical limit of $2d$-Liouville Field Theory.